wistia/wistia-open-docs/_posts/customizing-your-video.md

 {{ "Logo images should have the max size of 100px by 20px, unless you want to crop it." | note }}

 Finally, update the *Logo Link* to point to a page of your choosing.

+### Using Video Backlinks

+If you use the *embed* option on the Social Bar, you can add backlinks support - which means if a viewer re-embeds your video, the embed will have a link to your original content.
+This is also valuable from a Video SEO perspective.

+{% post_image hashed_id: '7548122af8f0985d1ff2f33e182709ca406c4936', class: 'center' %}

+In the Social Bar customization area, click the *configure* link next to the *Embed* option.
+Check the *Include backlink* option.

+{% post_image hashed_id: 'c09a26462067cad142400ed120a84609d2d2f03c', class: 'center' %}

+Configure the link location and link text using the *Buttons link to* and *Specific Page* options (the embed configuration window will also include those instructions).

+Once that is done, save your customizations.
+Open the [Embed & Share]({{'/embedding#generate_the_embed_code' | post_url}}) window, and make sure to select an SEO embed code.

 ## Call to Action